 If you have sustained an injury playing at our competition a member of our committee will sign your injury report and send you through a copy of the sign on sheet to accompany your application.
 Best wishes on a speedy recovery and getting back on the field.
 A copy of of our current certificate of currency (coc) is available here: princes_park_tfa-coc

-- What if my team may not have enough players this week?
+- What if my team may not have enough players?

-Naturally over the course of the season there may be nights where your team are struggling for numbers.
-However, whilst one team may be struggling their opponents are usually keen for a game, therefore we go the extra mile to ensure all teams get a game every week.
+Naturally both before and during the season your team may be struggling for numbers.
+However, whilst one team may be struggling their opponents are usually keen for a game, therefore we go the extra mile to ensure all teams have healthy number and get a game every week.

-But for for this to work it is also the responsibility of captains to do what they can to ensure that the game goes ahead.
+But for for this to work it is also the responsibility of captains to do what they can to ensure that the games go ahead.
+To this end is is esential that:

-- Communicate with your team early to ascertain if players are available
+- Communicate with your team early to determine if there are sufficient numbers

 - If your team is struggling contact us immediately with approximate numbers